the7dorks/the7dorks.github.io/_posts/2021-11-10-motor-and-rotation-sensor-to-lift-worked-on-lift-code-built-holder-1.1.1-and-mounted-radio.md

 ###### Build

-We found the best solution for this was to add two Standoffs to our grabber to guide the Mobile Goals in.
+We found the most effective way to do this was to add two Standoffs to our grabber to guide the Mobile Goals in.

 <img class="responsive-img" width="500" src="/assets/pics/Photos-001/20211110_214440.jpg">